JuliaGeo/Geodesy.jl/README.md

 ## Basic Terminology

-This section describes some terminology and concepts which are relevant to *Geodesy.jl*, attempting to avoid Geodesy-specific jargon where possible.
+This section describes some terminology and concepts which are relevant to *Geodesy.jl*, attempting to define Geodesy-specific jargon where possible.
 For a longer less technical discussion with more historical context, ICSM's [Fundamentals of Mapping page](http://www.icsm.gov.au/mapping/index.html) is highly recommended.